No matter what—YOU matter. Take your next step toward recovery today! | (877) 716-7515

 Substance abuse can lead to financial issues due to the costs involved in maintaining the habit.
 Teens may start to require more money without a clear explanation, or they might resort to stealing money or valuable items from home.
 These behaviors are often driven by a desperate need to fund their substance use, which can become a dominant priority over time.

-Recognizing the early warning signs of teen substance abuse is the first step in helping them.
-If you notice these signs, approach the situation with empathy and concern, not accusation.
+Recognizing the early warning signs of teenage drug addiction is the first step in supporting recovery.
+If you notice these signs, approach the situation with empathy and concern rather than accusation, fostering an environment where your teen feels safe seeking help.